TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Partners (such as for sweepstakes partners)
 *   Consumer data resellers

-Categories of personal information we collect Purpose of use Sources of information Additional information that we collect for business relationships only
+Categories of personal information we collect Purposes of use Sources of information Additional information that we collect for business relationships only

 **Business contact information**